PelleLille/hsl-docs/literals.rst

 None
 ----

-This data type does not have a literal syntax (keyword), instead it may be return from :func:`json_decode` in case of a decode error or from a user-defined :ref:`user_function` with no :ref:`return` statement.
-This data type should **not** be used as it yields **undefined** behavior for the most part.
+This data type is represeneted by the keyword ``none``.
+It may be used to indicate error-result or no return value from functions such as. :func:`json_decode` (in case of a decode error) or from a user-defined :ref:`user_function` with no or an empty :ref:`return` statement.
+This data type should **not** be used as an argument to other built-in functions as it yields **undefined** behavior for the most part.
 The only functions safe to handle this data type is:

  * :func:`is_array`
  * :func:`is_function`